12 Engagement Ring Cuts and Diamond Shapes Compared

 Characteristics

-• Rectangular shape with cut corners and step cuts.
+• Rectangular shape with cut corners and step-cut facets.

 8. Asscher Cut Diamond